alissonsol/PptPolly/README.md

 - The code under the [AmazonPolly](./AmazonPolly/) folder will make the text to speech conversion using [Amazon Polly](https://aws.amazon.com/polly/)
 - The code under the [PptTextToSpeechAzure](./PptTextToSpeechAzure/) folder will make the text to speech conversion using [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/#features)

 Both projects require the Visual Studio Community version and other downloads.
+Latest tests performed with Visual Studio 2022.